 Then came the word: Abby’s time was dwindling because she wasn’t doing well in the shelter.
-Many dogs, especially Pit Bulls, don’t do well in a high-stress shelter environment where it’s constantly noisy and they seldom get a chance to get outside, if at all.
-Some dogs become depressed, aggressive, fearful or a combination of all three.
-Abby was developing issues and knowing that made her less adoptable, it meant Abby was going to die unless someone stepped up for her.
+Many dogs, especially Pit Bulls, don’t do well in a high-stress shelter environment where it’s constantly noisy and they seldom, if ever, get a chance to go outside.
+Some dogs become depressed, aggressive, fearful, or a combination of all three.
+Abby was developing issues and knowing that made her less adoptable; it means Abby was going to die unless someone stepped up for her.

 We all frantically started networking her.
 Only a couple days later, a friend of a friend of a friend shared Abby’s photo with a wonderful woman in Austin, Texas.
 She immediately fell in love with Abby because she reminded her of another rescue they had years ago.
 She said she was a sucker for the photo!
 Next thing you know, Abby is being spayed, her paperwork drawn up, and she’s ready for a roadtrip!